smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 _**Notes for HMI expected behavior:**_

 1. The system shall have the ability to receive and store multiple strings from `autoCompleteList` per application.
-2. When any of the keyboard layouts is being used, the system shall reference the `autoCompleteList` strings for that application.
+2. When any of the keyboard layouts are being used, the system shall reference the `autoCompleteList` strings for that application.
 3. As the User enters data on the keyboard, the system shall display values from `autoCompleteList` which match the entry.
 4. The number of matching `autoCompleteList` strings displayed shall only be limited by the character length constraints of the HMI.
 5. The system shall provide the User with the ability to select one of the displayed matching `autoCompleteList` strings without having to enter the entire string.